 Building sewer.
-That part of the drainage system that extends from the end of the building drain, or the outlet of the most downstream trap, private manhole, catch basin, detention tank or similar fixture or equipment, and conveys the discharge to a public sewer[, private sewer, individual sewage disposal system or other point of disposal].
+That part of the drainage system that extends from the end of the building drain and conveys the discharge to a public sewer, private sewer, individual sewage disposal system or other point of disposal.

 Combined sewer.
 A sewer receiving a combination of sewage, storm water, groundwater and [non-potable] nonpotable clear water waste.